fivdi/onoff/README.md

 ## onoff

-GPIO based I/O and interrupt detection with Node.js on Linux boards such as the BeagleBone or Raspberry Pi.
+GPIO access and interrupt detection with Node.js on Linux boards such as the BeagleBone or Raspberry Pi.

+## Installation

+    $ [sudo] npm install onoff

+onoff requires Node.js v0.8.0 or higher.

+## API

 onoff provides a constructor function called Gpio which can be used to make Gpio objects corresponding to Linux GPIOs.
 Examples of its usage can be seen in